JosephPrichard/othello-bot/README.md

 # OthelloBot

-OthelloBot is a Discord Bot used to play othello in discord text channels against other players or a bot.
+OthelloBot is a self-hosted Discord Bot used to play othello in discord text channels against other players or a bot.
 It includes graphical interface to see the othello board and a database with statistics for each player.
-OthelloBot is a self-hosted bot, so you will need to purchase your own hardware.
-A linux server from any cloud provider will do.

 ## Ai Algorithm